Log-Cabin Patchwork – A traditional patchwork technique that originated in the USA, in which strips are sewn around a central square in a special way

 Repeat this 11 more times, so you have 12 squares in total.

 Sew these 12 squares together in a pattern you like.
 Below are some suggestions:

 Then, pin your flannel fabric to your patchwork piece, making sure that they're inside out so that when sewn and flipped right way around, the stitching is hidden.

-Sew the two pieces together, using a running stitch, leaving an 8 inch gap so you can turn the fabric the right way round.
+Sew the two pieces together, using a running stitch, leaving a 200mm (8inch) gap so you can turn the fabric the right way round.